EBIBioSamples/read_docs/docs/submit/metadata-model.rst

    * - ``INSDC first public and INSDC last update``
      - You might see additional dates or timestamps in the sample’s ``attributes`` section, such as *INSDC first public* and *INSDC last update*.
-These are generated by other data archives and appear due to data exchange with other archives participating in the International Nucleotide Sequence Database Collaboration (INSDC).
+These are generated by other data repositories and appear due to data exchange with other archives participating in the International Nucleotide Sequence Database Collaboration (INSDC).